Rose-njeru/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL

-##Nashville Housing Data Cleaning using MySQl Workbench
+🏘 Nashville Housing Data Cleaning using MySQl Workbench

 ### Data Defination Language
  The Alter and Drop commands were used in defining diffrent columns in the dataset